Skip to main content Skip to secondary navigation

 Arrival

-• Students must arrive in Madrid on the arrival date indicated on the Key Dates page and go directly to the RESA Paseo de la Habana residence hall.
+• Students must arrive in Madrid on the arrival date indicated on the Key Dates page and go directly to their assigned homestays.
+Detailed housing assignment information and specific arrival instructions will be communicated directly with accepted students.

-NOTE: If you choose to arrive early or stay on after the end of the program, you are responsible for arranging your own temporary housing.
-You will be provided with suggestions for affordable temporary accommodations during orientation on the Stanford campus.
+NOTE: Should you choose to arrive early or stay after the end of the official program dates, you will be responsible for arranging your own accommodations.
+Early arrival to the host families’ homes is not permitted.

 Accommodations and Meals